Baltimora

 Baltimora was an Italian music project from Milan, active from 1984 to 1987.
 They are best known for their 1985 single "Tarzan Boy" and are often considered a one-hit wonder in the United Kingdom and the United States.
-In other European countries, including their native Italy, Baltimora scored a follow-up hit.
+In other European countries, including their native Italy, Baltimora scored a follow-up hit "Woody Boogie" the same year.

 History

 Early years

 In early 1984, Maurizio Bassi, a music producer and musician from Milan, met Jimmy McShane, a native of Derry, Northern Ireland.
-McShane was an emergency medical technician (EMT) who worked for the Red Cross in Northern Ireland.
-They decided to form an act fronted by McShane, a trained actor and dancer, who had previously tried to break into the West End theater scene.
-Bassi recruited prominent Italian sessionmen to record their first album, such as Giorgio Cocilovo on guitar and Gabriele "Lele" Melotti on drums.
+They decided to form an act fronted by McShane, a trained singer, dancer and actor, who had previously tried to break into the West End theater scene and toured with Dee D. Jackson.
+McShane and Bassi chose the name Baltimora when, one evening together, McShane took a map of the United States, closed his eyes and happened to place his finger on Baltimore.
+They changed the final letter to an 'a' to make the name more in keeping with the act's Italian roots.

+Bassi recruited prominent Italian sessionmen to record their first album, including Giorgio Cocilovo on guitar and Gabriele "Lele" Melotti on drums.
 Fellow Italo disco producer Tom Hooker has claimed that Baltimora's lead vocals were performed by Maurizio Bassi, as he'd done with Carrara, with McShane sometimes providing the backing vocals.
 The bulk of Baltimora's song writing fell on Bassi and American lyricist Naimy Hackett, though McShane wrote the lyrics to their track "Survivor in Love".